 aware of the growing need for renewable energy and he wanted to be part of

 the solution.
-Now, only eight years later, he is considered to be one of the
+He is considered to be one of the

-world’s leaders in the development and commercialization of renewable
+world’s leaders in the development and commercialisation of renewable

 energy technology.
 Dr Shi guided Suntech into designing and